-The Chaplaincy sits at the heart of Mayfield.
+The chaplaincy sits at the heart of spiritual life at Mayfield.
 It exists to provide relevant spiritual and pastoral support to all girls and staff in the school community.

 The Chaplaincy serves a number of functions:

 - To offer pastoral support to girls, staff and the wider school community